Tuna Caesar Salad

 What to serve with caesar tuna salad

-Soup – Serve this along side of Greek Chickpea Soup, Tomato Gnocchi Soup, Vegan Rice Soup or Red Pepper and Lentil Soup
+Soup – Serve this along side of your favorite soup for a soup and salad combo.
+My go to soup would be this Tomato Gnocchi Soup or Red Pepper and Lentil Soup

 Common questions